 1. Stress and Adverse Reactions

 Upon realization of cancer, people become outraged and anxious.
+Wayne Jonas M.D. says that “for those who have gone through cancer or other serious illnesses, stress is both an acute and chronic presence.
+Flaring up around procedures and treatment, and lingering long after.”
 Often, the difficulty in coping can lead to the feeling of losing control.
 Cancer can stir up people’s emotions that they become stressed, fatigued, and pained, ultimately questioning personal matters concerning relationships, sexuality, and spirituality.

 Counseling aids in helping you cope with your reactions to the illness.
+The patient’s reliance on the encouragement given and the optimism emitted is a direct product of the trust of the person in charge.”
+Roy B. Sessions M.D. emphasized.
 Aside from exploring personal problems, counseling can also help in dealing with complications in any relationship that was severely affected by one’s backlash towards the condition.
 Most likely, it is the family that gets immensely stirred, whether it’s your partner, parents, or children.

 3. Financial Setbacks